Austin Economy: Top Industries, Biggest Employers, & Business Opportunities

 Living and Working in Austin

 Austin is a vibrant, growing city with a diversified economy and relatively low cost of living.
 City officials have adopted business-friendly laws and actively pursue additional businesses to persuade them to locate in Austin.
-Those who work in professional, scientific, or technical fields or education, government, or financial fields will find numerous potential employers.
+Those looking for Austin homes for sale who work in professional, scientific, or technical fields or education, government, or financial fields will find numerous potential employers.

 Austinites, in general, earn above-average incomes when compared with the rest of the United States.
 The lack of a state income tax helps this additional income to stretch even further.
 The economic benefits of living in Austin are always bolstered by the warm climate, the exciting annual festivals, and the abundance of opportunities for outdoor fun.